VonHeikemen/lsp-zero.nvim/README.md

 This function was designed as an escape hatch, so you can call a language server using other tools.

-If you want to use `rust-tools`, this is how you'll do it.
+For example, if you want to use `rust-tools`, this is how you'll do it.

 ```lua
 local lsp = require('lsp-zero')